 HOUSTON — NASA has selected Aug.
 6 and tentatively Aug.
 9 for a pair of spacewalks to replace the faulty external cooling pump module identified as the cause of last weekend’s abrupt interruption in cooling aboard the International Space Station.
 Research activities have been suspended until the external repairs are complete as well.
 The first excursion by flight engineers Doug Wheelock and Tracy Caldwell Dyson is scheduled to get underway on Aug.
 6 just before 7 a.m.
 EDT.
 After ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Space Station Cooling Repairs Pushed Back A Day".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Space Station Cooling Repairs Pushed Back A Day".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.